vinayprabhu/Kannada_MNIST/README.md

 ## Citing Kannada-MNIST
 If you use Kannada-MNIST in a peer reviewed paper, we would appreciate referencing it as:

-**Kannada-MNIST: A new handwritten digits dataset
-                   for the Kannada language.
-Vinay Uday Prabhu. **.
+**Prabhu, Vinay Uday.
+"Kannada-MNIST: A new handwritten digits dataset for the Kannada language." arXiv preprint arXiv:1908.01242 (2019).**.

 Bibtex entry:
 ```latex